 In addition to AiLIS Public Inquiry, our free public records search database, the Collin County Clerk offers ROAM a subscription based search feature that enables the subscriber to search millions of the County Clerk’s records with exceptionally fast results.
 ROAM provides phonetic search capability, web based access, device aware capabilities for use with mobile devices and the ability to purchase documents online.

 Available subscription options include Pay-As-You-Go, Unlimited Unofficial Access, Unlimited Official Access and special rates for Bar and Realtor Associations.
 Subscribe now at Collin County

 You can now follow the Collin County Clerk on

 Attorney Court Records On-Line Access

-This new service gives attorneys the opportunity to access court records on-line.
-For more information go to the
+This service gives attorneys the opportunity to access court records online through a secure internet site.
+For complete information please view the

 Property Fraud Alert Brochure.

 One in four Texans has unclaimed property.
 Find out if you have money owed to you by visiting